-The term 'Initiative for Policy Dialogue (IPD)' is explained in detail and with examples in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Initiative for Policy Dialogue (IPD)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Initiative for Policy Dialogue, also known as IPD, is a Columbia University based American non-profit organization of global economic reach and importance.
 Joseph E. Stieglitz the famous Nobel winning laureate in economics founded the group back in July of 2000.
 In this endeavor he had the financial support of such important heavyweight groups as foundations and governments.
 These included the Rockefeller, Ford, Mott, and McArthur Foundations as well as the governments of both Sweden and Canada.

 This Initiative for Policy Dialogue proves to be an international network of over 250 world renowned economists, civil society representatives, political scientists, and active practitioners of various backgrounds from around the whole world.
 Their backgrounds are diverse and well represented of various inter-disciplines.
 The IPD uses this wide range of skills and tremendous resources in order to assist nations with effective solutions for urgent challenges, issues, and problems.
 They are also interested in building up the developing national institutions as well as civil societies.

 It is the mission of the Initiative for Policy Dialogue to carry the pressing areas of concern from the developing world to both academics and American and other developed nations’ policymakers and governments.
 Joseph Stieglitz the driving force behind this organization is well-placed and -suited to do this with his connections to governments and academia around the world.
 He serves as co-President of the organization.